Remembering Artworks Studio

 Background

-Artworks Studio was located in a continuing care facility that offered residential care to over 300 Canadian Veterans, ranging in age from 80 years old to over 100 years old.
+Artworks Studio was located in a continuing care facility that provided residential care to over 300 Canadian Veterans, ranging in age from 80 to over 100 years old.
 The facility (and Artworks Studio) originally opened in 1947 to provide physical and occupational therapy, as well as job retraining to help World War II veterans reintegrate into society from acute care hospitalization and treatment.
-Artworks Studio was located in in a residential suburban community near the larger metropolitan area of Vancouver, British Columbia.
+Artworks Studio was located in a residential suburban community near the larger metropolitan area of Vancouver, British Columbia.

 Values